berntpopp/RequiForm/README.md

    - Allows users to filter logs by severity level using a dropdown menu in the log viewer header.
    - Includes a button to download the current log entries as a JSON file for troubleshooting or record-keeping.
    - Helps diagnose issues without requiring browser developer tools.

+7. **Secure Link Sharing**
+   - Create password-protected links to share the collected data.
+   - The data is encrypted client-side in your browser using strong AES-GCM encryption (Web Crypto API) before generating the link.
+   - Decryption also happens client-side in the recipient's browser only when the correct password is entered.

 ## Project Goals